Umurangi Generation

-Umurangi Generation is a first-person simulation video game developed by Origame Digital and licensed to and published by Active Gaming Media Inc. in English speaking territories, and published by Playism for Japanese and Chinese localization.
-Umurangi Generation was released for PC on May 19, 2020.
-A set of DLC levels titled Umurangi Generation Macro was released on November 7, 2020.
-A Nintendo Switch port including the Macro DLC was released on June 5, 2021.
-It was later ported to Xbox One on May 17, 2022.
+Umurangi Generation is a first-person photography simulation video game developed by Origame Digital and released for Microsoft Windows in May 2020.
+Ports for Nintendo Switch and Xbox One followed in June 2021 and May 2022, respectively.
+Versions for PlayStation 4 and PlayStation 5 released in April 2024, alongside a virtual reality version for the PlayStation VR2 and Meta Quest platforms.

 Gameplay

 Umurangi Generation is a first-person photography game.
 The player is tasked with taking photos meeting specific conditions (such as photographing a particular piece of graffiti with a specific camera lens) but is otherwise free to exercise their creativity.
 The game allows the player multiple methods, techniques and opportunities for achieving their photography bounties, as well as complete freedom over any editing or effects put on photos.
 The player unlocks camera and lens attachments to achieve different effects, such as telephoto and fisheye lenses.

 Umurangi Generation Macro

-A DLC titled Umurangi Generation Macro was released on November 7, 2020.
+A DLC titled Umurangi Generation Macro was released on 7 November 2020.
 It adds four new levels and new camera systems, such as shutter speed, apertures and ISO adjustments, as well as a selfie camera and an attachment stylized after the Game Boy Camera that produces low resolution photos.
 Roller skates were also added, enabling the player to traverse around the world more quickly, as well as a spray can for the player to paint objects in the world.